ejessyp/weather/README.md

 ### Step 2, integrate into your Anax base

-You can review the module configuration file in the directory `vendor/bthpan/weather/config`.
+You can review the module files in the directory `vendor/bthpan/weather/`.
 It consists of the following parts.

 | File | Description |
 |------|-------------|